All About Testosterone

-Testosterone is a hormone that both in men and women produce, although we commonly associate it with male sexual health.
+Testosterone is a hormone that both men and women produce, although we commonly associate it with male sexual health.
 It is responsible for muscle strength, bone mass, and fat distribution in our body, especially around the waist.

-More from our blogs:
+More from our research summaries:

-- Thyroid and You – how thyroid impacts each of us
+- Thyroid and You – how thyroid impacts us

-- CRP and Heart Risk – read about a marker for low inflammation associated with heart attack
+- CRP and Heart Risk – read about low inflammation, CRP, and risk of heart disease

 It is relatively easy to test for testosterone levels.
 An at home kit using a saliva sample can accurately determine your levels.
 The test measures free testosterone which is a better predictor of biologically active form in the body.
 The test is relatively inexpensive and one can do it from the comfort of home by shipping the samples to a lab.
 Besides the convenience and confidentiality it offers, the biggest advantage of the test is eliminating the need for a blood draw.
 That’s especially important for those afraid of needles.